matsim-vsp/infoXpand/README.md

 - **ExploratoryWorkAndPlots_Fed.R** : Exploratory data analysis by visualizing the data frames created in PrepIncidenceData_Fed.R, PrepMobilityData_Fed.R, PrepWeatherData_Fed.R .
 The (in)dependent variables are plotted over time and various scatter plots are created.

 - **regressionAnalysis_Nat.R** : A variety of regression models are set up and their results are saved within a list.
-For each regression model, we save the model itself, a scatter plot of a linar combinations of the regressors vs change of incidence, 4 diagnostic plots (residuals vs fitted values, ggplot, scale-loc plot, cook's distance plot), a plot of the predicted vs the actual values (including the regression line).
+For each regression model, we save the model itself, cross validation results (LOOCV and 10-fold CV), a plot of the observed vs. the predicted values and a plot of predicted/observed values over time.
+After models are run, we use multiple model selection techniques: Elastic net, 10-fold CV, regular subset selection.
+Then, the regression lines of the linear/quadratic/cubic model are placed on the scatter plot of the dependent vs. the independent variable.
+Finally, the regression results are plotted in 3D.
+The latter half of this script, might be moved to another script.

 - **adjustedR2.R** : Computes adjusted R^2 for the no-intercept regression models from regressionAnalysis_Nat.R.
 The functions introduced here may also be applied to the models from regressionAnalysis_Fed.R.